AutoScraper: A Progressive Understanding Web Agent for Web Scraper Generation: Conclusion

 \section{Conclusion}

-In this paper, we introduce the crawler generation task and the paradigm that combines LLMs and crawlers to improve the reusability of the current web automation framework.
-We then propose \ourmethod, a two-phase progressive understanding framework to generate a more stable and executable action sequence.
-Our comprehensive experiments demonstrate that \ourmethod can outperform the state-of-the-art baseline in the crawler generation task.
+In this paper, we introduce the scraper generation task and the paradigm that combines LLMs and scrapers to improve the reusability of the current language-agent-based framework.
+We then propose \ourmethod, a two-phase framework including progressive generation and synthesis module to generate a more stable and executable action sequence.
+Our comprehensive experiments demonstrate that \ourmethod can outperform the state-of-the-art baseline in the scraper generation task.